 In some cases of traumatic amputation, it is possible to reattach the severed body part if it has been properly preserved and medical intervention occurs quickly.
 Reattached limbs may not regain full function, however.

 Surgical amputation for limbs that have been damaged beyond repair may take place at certain locations on the body; for instance, above or below the elbow, knee, wrist, or ankle.
 The nature of the amputation and where it occurs dictates whether a prosthesis can be used and how effective it will be.

-A person who has suffered an amputation due to the carelessness of another or a defective product will often suffer psychological injuries for years after the limb has been amputated.
-After a limb or other body part has been amputated, the person will suffer severe pain, which will take several months to dissipate.
-One phenomenon that may occur for years is the “phantom limb syndrome,” in which the person will feel pain and other unpleasant sensations in the amputated limb, even though the limb is no longer there.
+People who have experienced an amputation will often suffer psychological injuries for years afterwards.
+Those who have had a limb or other body part amputated will also suffer severe physical pain for an extended period.
+One phenomenon that may occur is the “phantom limb syndrome,” in which the person will feel pain in the amputated limb, even though it is no longer there.

 Accidents causing amputation not only create physical and psychological injuries, but may prevent or limit the ability of injured victims from participating in many enjoyable activities they enjoyed before (“loss of enjoyment of life”).
 While many amputees are still able to participate in sports and activities with accommodations, the adjustment is difficult and takes time.